RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/06_command_events.rst

     print("my_function was called.")

   my_button = tk.Button(application_window, text="Example", command=my_function)

   # or

   my_button = tk.Button(application_window, text="Example")
   my_button['command'] = my_function

-Note that you are setting the ``command`` property of the widget to a *function reference*; you are not calling the function!
-Therefore do not put parentheses after the function name when you make the assignment.
+Note that you are setting the ``command`` property of the widget to a *function reference* -- you are not calling the function!
+Therefore, do not put parentheses after the function name when you make the assignment.

-The following widgets define a ``command`` property which defines a function that is called from the application's event loop whenever the specific event is performed by a user.
+The following widgets define a ``command`` property which defines a function that is called from the application's event loop whenever a specific, predefined event is performed by a user.

 ===================  =============================================================================
 Widget               The user event that causes the ``command`` function to be executed: